eglavin/dotfiles/README.md

 Install-Module -Name Microsoft.WinGet.Client -Scope CurrentUser -Force
 ```

-Using oh-my-posh, we can use the following commands to setup some of the fonts used, which need to be installed from an administrator terminal:
+Using oh-my-posh, we can use the following commands to setup some of the fonts used, which need to be installed from an elevated prompt:

 ```ps1
 oh-my-posh font install FiraCode